Skip to content

 Do I need to know async/await to use FastAPI?

 No — FastAPI works perfectly with regular synchronous functions using plain def.
-You only need async/await when your endpoint performs I/O operations like database queries or HTTP calls to external services.
+You only need async/await when your endpoint performs I/O operations.
 You can start with synchronous endpoints and migrate to async later as your performance needs grow.

 What is Pydantic and why does FastAPI depend on it?